-Pad, building See building pad.
-Painted sign See sign, painted.

-Panhandle lot See lot, flag.
+Pad, building See building pad .
+Painted sign See sign, painted .
+Panhandle lot See lot, flag .
 Parapet wall The portion of the exterior building wall that extends entirely above the roof line.
 See definitions in the Design Guidelines and the Downtown Specific Plan.
 Parking area, public An open area, other than a street, alley or place, used for the temporary parking of more than four vehicles and available for public use whether free, for compensation, or as an accommodation for clients or customers.
 Parking garage A structure or building designed and maintained exclusively for the temporary parking or storage of more than four vehicles and available for public use, whether free, for compensation, or as an accommodation for clients or customers.

-Outdoor sale, conducted by the proprietor, of products normally sold inside a retail establishment on the property.

-An off-street space available for the parking of one motor

-vehicle conforming to the typical parking lot standards.

-An individual as follows:

-1) Convicted of a federal crime, sentenced to a United States federal prison, and received conditional and revocable release in the community under the supervision of a federal probation/parole officer; or

-- 2) Who is serving a period of supervised community custody as defined by State Penal Code 3000, following a term of imprisonment in a State prison or County iail. and is under the jurisdiction of the California Department of Corrections, Division of Adult Parole Operations: or - 3) An adult or juvenile individual sentenced to a term in the California Youth Authority and received conditional and revocable release in the community under the supervision of a Youth Authority parole officer; or - 4) An adult or juvenile offender released from county jail or state prison after October 1, 2011, on Post Release Community Supervision.
+Parking lot sale Outdoor sale, conducted by the proprietor, of products normally sold inside a retail establishment on the property.
+Parking space, vehicle Parolee An off-street space available for the parking of one motor vehicle conforming to the typical parking lot standards.
+An individual as follows: Convicted of a federal crime, sentenced to a United States federal prison, and received conditional and revocable release in the community under the supervision of a federal probation/parole officer; or Who is serving a period of supervised community custody as defined by State Penal Code 3000, following a term of imprisonment in a State prison or County jail, and is under the jurisdiction of the California Department of Corrections, Division of Adult Parole Operations; or An adult or juvenile individual sentenced to a term in the California Youth Authority and received conditional and revocable release in the community under the supervision of a Youth Authority parole officer; or An adult or juvenile offender released from county jail or state prison after October 1, 2011, on Post Release Community Supervision.

-Parking lot sale

-Parking space, vehicle

-Parolee

-Parolee/Probationer Home

-Any residential structure or unit, including any hotel or motel except as provided herein, whether owned and/or operated by an individual or for-profit or non-profit entity, that houses two or more parolees/probationers, unrelated by blood, marriage, or legal adoption, in exchange for monetary or non-monetary consideration given and/or paid by the parolee/probationer and/or any individual or public/private entity on behalf of the parolee/probationer, excluding parolees/probationers who reside in alcohol and/or drug free recovery home as defined in this Title.
+Parolee/Probationer Home Any residential structure or unit, including any hotel or motel except as provided herein, whether owned and/or operated by an individual or for-profit or non-profit entity, that houses two or more parolees/probationers, unrelated by blood, marriage, or legal adoption, in exchange for monetary or non-monetary consideration given and/or paid by the parolee/probationer and/or any individual or public/private entity on behalf of the parolee/probationer, excluding parolees/probationers who reside in alcohol and/or drug free recovery home as defined in this Title.
 Notwithstanding this definition or any other provision of the Riverside Municipal Code, hotels and motels with fourteen rooms or less cannot provide transient lodging services or accommodations to more than three parolees during any thirty consecutive-day period regardless of the length of their respective stays; and hotels and motels with fifteen rooms or more cannot provide transient lodging services or accommodation to more than five parolees during any thirty consecutive-day period regardless of the length of their respective stays.
+Pawn Shop An establishment wherein the business of a pawnbroker is conducted.
+A pawnbroker shall be any person who lends or advances money or other things for profit on the pledge and possession of personal property, or other valuable things, other than securities or written or printed evidences of indebtedness; or, who deals in the purchasing of personal property or other valuable things on condition of selling the same back to the seller at a stipulated price.